madfish-solutions/quipuswap-stable-core/README.md

 Core concept is to provide low slippage swap between stablecoins like uUSD, kUSD, USDtz, etc.

 ## Project structure
+Project based on [lava](https://github.com/uconomy/lava) toolset for fast generating all needed structure and tools.

 ```
 .